Pentu13/AwesomeAndDarkTactics/README.md

 5. After your tactic passes validation and your pull request is merged, it will be automatically moved from `docs/_new_posts` to `docs/_posts` by our automation.
 You do not need to move the file manually.

 ## Automated Validation
 Each time a tactic is submitted via pull request, an automated validation is done to see whether required field are filled in and checking for correct formatting.
-If the submission is missing required information or has errors with the formatting, you will get notified in form of a failure in the GitHub Actions tab for your pull request.
+If the submission is missing required information or has errors with the formatting or naming, you will get notified in form of a failure in the GitHub Actions tab for your pull request.
 Please review and fix any errors before requesting review.